 Once you’ve walked through the forest and farmland trails, you’ll arrive at Brockhill Road.
 This part of the Malvern Hills Circular Walk is probably the least exciting, but you will pass by some cool overgrown limestone mill ruins.

-We found Birchwood Road a convenient place to speed hike.
+We found Birchwood Road an easy place to walk as it’s fairly flat.

 You’ll then descend North Hill taking a steep trail that eventually reaches a flat curved path.
 This path reconnects you to the trail leading in and out of the north Malvern Hills.
 From here, simply retrace your steps to the car park to complete the Malvern Hills Circular Walk.